 If you are an artist in the Deaf or Hard of Hearing spectrum and have questions about the proposal process that you would prefer to discuss in American Sign Language, please contact Jaycee Tu at email@example.com or on Glide at @lccwnqq

 As a child in school, a typical day would revolve around recess hour- playing games, sports or make-believe with friends.
 Recess (working title) is an exhibition interested in the concept of play.
 Play has been theorized as foundational of human culture and as formative of culture and identity.
 On a social level, play is integral to development and the strengthening of communities- and on a personal level it is used to help cope with the stresses of daily life.
 Interested in the ways in which play impacts us from childhood to adulthood, Recess will explore how play can be used as a strategy to examine social concerns- by immersing viewers in imaginary worlds or by inviting them to participate in a game of play.

 Artists are invited to consider play as a strategy.
 Play may be used as a strategy to engage with the material or medium of the work, or as a way to interact with the gallery audience.
 Play can also be examined as a conceptual framework.
 Artists are also highly encouraged to explore social, political and/or economic issues as they relate to the intersections of play, art and identity.

 While this exhibition will prioritize new media works- Recess welcomes and will consider artworks of all mediums- especially, but not limited to, works that are game-based, multi-sensory, immersive, interactive and/or installation-based.

 Key Words: play, new media, game, community, interactivity, participation, reimagining, humour, coping, social development

-Works must be ready for exhibition by June 18, 2018.
-Selected artists will be notified by March 2018.
-All selected participants will be paid a project fee for the exhibition.
+Works must be ready for exhibition by April 1, 2019.
+Selected artists will be notified in December 2018.
+All selected participants will be paid an artist fee for the exhibition.

 To apply, you must provide: